 With beehives in city backyards, businesses, community gardens and on rooftops; from Bondi to Marrickville, beekeepers, Doug Purdie and Vicky Brown produce some of the best honey around.
 We love incorporating their slabs of honeycomb on our grazing tables and using dollops of their honey over roasted buttery veg.

-Verdi sources from local, small growers who know how to pick top quality produce.
+John Velluti sources from local, small growers who know how to pick top quality produce.
 We particularly love his rare finds and peak season produce that supermarket buyers don't have access to.
-We look forward to Verdi's weekly newsletter detailing what's coming into the peak of their season and what's on the way out.
+We look forward to Velluti's weekly newsletter detailing what's coming into the peak of their season and what's on the way out.
+They also deliver produce in reusable collapsible boxes because they care about minimising waste too.

 The Dan the Man team went to Emerald Hill, two hours north of Sydney near the lower Hunter region to visit Michelle and Mark's cattle operation.
 They're a Kingsmore Meat supplier and one of a small group of pasture raised beef farmers in the Laguna area.